ItIs-Dev/AuraCraze/README.md

-# CustomPlayerParticle
+# AuraCraze
-A plugin that customizes the particles flying around the player.
+A PocketMine-MP plugin that beautifies characters like particles, adds new items with strange features.